The Pituitary Gland

 - Prolactin.
 Important in the manufacturing of breast milk and nursing

 - Thyroid stimulating hormone (TSH).
-This hormone acts a thermometer by controlling the manufacture of thyroid gland hormones (T-3 and T-4)
+This hormone acts as a thermometer by controlling the manufacture of thyroid gland hormones (T-3 and T-4).

 So you can see just how important the job of the pituitary gland is and why it is so critically important.

 If just one of these hormones is deficient, this could spill over and affect the other hormones as well.
 The result?
 Abnormal body functions that manifest in a wide array of symptoms.
 Here is a list of the common symptoms experienced by those suffering from a problem with their pituitary gland:

 - Extreme sensitivity to cold